2021 BASEBALL/SOFTBALLTHE PROGRAM

 Special COVID-19 Grading Instructions:

-- Everybody visiting the Children's Hospital Baseball and Softball Complex and Avenger Field for grading is encouraged to wear a mask except when on the field participating in drills.
-We especially encourage you to wear a mask when visiting the concession stand or bathrooms.
+- Everybody visiting the Children's Hospital Baseball and Softball Complex and Avenger Field should wear a face covering except when on the field participating in drills.
+Face coverings are required when visiting the concession stand or bathrooms

 - Players are permitted to wear personal protective equipment while participating in drills, so long as the equipment does not create a safety risk.

-- Players arriving for grading should be accompanied by no more than one parent, older sibling, or other guardian.
-Parents, older siblings, and other guardians accompanying a player are asked to stand next to the player while the player is in line, and to proceed behind the backstop when the player enters the field to grade.
+- Parents, older siblings, and other guardians accompanying a player are asked to stand next to the player while the player is in line, and to proceed behind the backstop when the player enters the field to grade.
 Once the player has finished grading, please leave through your designated arrival gate.
 Because players will be standing in line with bats (see below), it is very important that parents and guardians provide supervision while the players are in line, particularly for younger players.

-o Players arriving for 7/8 grading should enter through the gate between Fields C (Miracle Field) and D, and line up starting at the field entrance closest to the third base dugout, with the line forming back out toward the arrival gate.
-Please keep at least 6 feet of distance between each player in line.
+Players appearing for 7/8 grading should line up starting at the field entrance closest to the third base dugout on Field D, with the line forming back out toward the Field F and the soccer fields.
+Please try to keep socially distanced while in line to the extent possible.

-o Players arriving for 9/10 grading should enter through the gate between Fields A and B, and line up starting at the field entrance closest to the first base dugout, with the line forming back out toward the arrival gate.
-Please keep at least 6 feet of distance between each player in line.
+Players appearing for 9/10 grading should line up starting at the field entrance closest to the first base dugout on Field A, with the line forming back out toward the entrance between Fields A and B. Please try to keep socially distanced while in line to the extent possible.

-o Players arriving for 11/12 grading should enter through the gate between Fields B and C (Miracle Field), and line up starting at the field entrance closest to the first base dugout, with the line forming back out toward the arrival gate.
-Please keep at least 6 feet of distance between each player in line.
+Players appearing for 11/12 grading should line up starting at the field entrance closest to the first base dugout on Field B, with the line forming back out toward the entrance between Fields B and E. Please try to keep socially distanced while in line to the extent possible.

-o Players arriving for 13-15 grading should enter through the main gate at Avenger, and line up starting at the field entrance closest to the third base dugout, with the line forming back out toward the gate.
-Please keep at least 6 feet of distance between each player in line.
+Players arriving for 13-15 grading should enter through the main gate at Avenger, and line up starting at the field entrance closest to the first base dugout, with the line forming back out toward the gate.
+Please try to keep socially distanced while in line to the extent possible.

-- To minimize the risk of Coronavirus infection, players who have their own bats and helmets are strongly encouraged to use them at grading.
+- Players who have their own bats and helmets will be able to use them at grading.
 Bats and helmets will be available for players who do not have their own, and will be sanitized between uses.

 - In order to keep grading running as quickly as possible, players are asked to bring ONLY their fielding glove, bat (if they own one), and helmet (if they own one).
-Please do not bring bags or other equipment.
+Please do not bring bags or other equipment, as the unpacking and re-packing process slows grading down considerably.

 - The concession stand at the Children's Hospital Baseball and Softball Complex will be open.
-We encourage anyone visiting the concession stand to wear a mask.
+Masks are required when visiting the concession stand.
 Please do not congregate near the concession stand.
 The concession stand at Avenger Field will not be open during grading.

 General Grading Instructions and FAQs: